 2. Open water diving

-This is one of the most extreme ways to see sharks by literally swimming with them in their natural habitat.
+This is one of the most extreme ways to see sharks: by literally swimming with them in their natural habitat.
 With no cages to disturb or any safety link to the boat, it is just you and the sharks in the wide ocean.
-This method is one of the best ways to get up close and personal with these fishes as well as learn more about them.
+This method is one of the best ways to get up close and personal with these fish as well as learn more about them.

 Open water diving